 7. Prairie Barns

-One of the most common barns in the American landscape, prairie barns (aka Western barns), were the barn of choice for farmers in the West and Southwest because large livestock herds required great storage space for hay and grain.
+One of the most common barns in the American landscape, prairie barns (also called Western barns, one of which is pictured above), were the barn of choice for farmers in the West and Southwest because large livestock herds required great storage space for hay and grain.

 These large, wooden barns provided plenty of storage space for feed and could house livestock if necessary.
 Long roofs that often reach nearly to the ground created ample space; these barns were built throughout the 1800s as agriculture spread westward.
 The prairie barn is similar to the Dutch barn with regards to the long, low rooflines and the internal arrangements of animal enclosures on either side of a central, open space.